prewired/minimal-mistakes/_pages/parents.md

 ## What does your child need?

-First, they'll need to [register for membership]({{ site.url }}/registration/), and then [book a place](http://www.eventbrite.co.uk/e/prewired-tickets-12525428895) for each session that they would like to attend.
+First, they'll need to [register for membership]({{ site.url }}/registration/).
+Once this has been done, [book a place](http://www.eventbrite.co.uk/e/prewired-tickets-12525428895) for each session that they would like to attend.

 We have laptops that children can borrow, but your child is welcome to bring their own computers.
 If they have other pieces of electronic technology (e.g., Raspberry Pis, Arduino kits, Lego Mindstorms) they want to tinker with, they can bring them along!